- Biological Inventions

 - So P(N) is a function of (i.e. mathematically dependent on) the transmitted dynamic persistence level.

-- Devices which are mapped to ASC 0 by the network will automatically pass the persistence test because the random number can never exceed 1.
+- Devices that are mapped to ASC 0 by the network will automatically pass the persistence test because the random number can never exceed 1.
 Those devices which are mapped to ASC 1 or higher may or may not pass the persistence test.
 Whether they pass the persistence test depends on the value N sent by the network.

 i) the bits used to transmit the dynamic persistence level, N, constitute the access threshold value bits;